afrittella/back-project/README.md

 You can change the folder where files are uploaded in config/filesystems.php

 ### ToDo
-- Full documentation
+- Full documentation.
-- Tests
+- Tests.
-- Localization
+- Localization.
+- Better assets (js/css) management.

 ### Credits